-Everybody wants something special even if it's expensive.
-So this is for something that you cannot buy right away (for example traveling to another country, a property in an exclusive subdivision, or a brand new luxury car that you are eying), and you need some time to save for it.
+Everyone desires something unique, even if it is costly.
+So this is for something you can't afford right away (for example, a trip to another country, a home in a gated community, or a brand new luxury car), and you need some time to save for it.

-This money is for your long-term goal, and you can save slowly from all the extra money you receive until you reach your goal.
+This money is for your long-term goal, which you will gradually save from your extra cash until you reach it.